camunda-community-hub/camunda-8-helm-profiles/google/README.md

 2. Make sure you are authenticated.
 If you don't already have one, you'll need to sign up for a new Google Cloud Account.
 Then, run the following command and then follow the instructions to authenticate via your browser.

-       $ gcloud auth login
+       gcloud auth login

+3. Setup the gke-cloud-auth-plugin

+       gcloud components install gke-gcloud-auth-plugin

-3. Go into one of the profiles in the `google` folder and use the `Makefile` to create a GKE cluster
+6. Go into one of the profiles in the `google` folder and use the `Makefile` to create a GKE cluster

 e.g. `cd` into the `ingress/nginx/tls` directory and see the [README.md](./ingress/nginx/tls/README.md) for more.